It’s no fun, but you have to do it: a HIPAA security risk assessment.

 Thankfully, an upgraded tool from the U.S. Department of Health and Human Services (HHS) might make the assessment easier.

-The Security Risk Assessment Tool 3.1 is designed to help practices with one to 10 physicians identify their risks and vulnerabilities with electronic protected health information (ePHI) and then implement appropriate security measures.
+The Security Risk Assessment Tool 3.2, which is free to download and use, is designed to help practices with one to 10 physicians identify their risks and vulnerabilities with electronic protected health information (ePHI) and then implement appropriate security measures.

 HIPAA requires practices to review and document their administrative, physical, and technical safeguards to regularly protect patients’ ePHI.